The Picture of Dorian Gray: Shakespeare

 In the preface, Wilde speaks of the sub-human Caliban character from The Tempest.
-In chapter seven, he writes: "He felt as if he had come to look for Miranda and had been met by Caliban".
+In chapter seven, when he goes to look for Sibyl but is instead met by her manager, he writes: "He felt as if he had come to look for Miranda and had been met by Caliban".

 When Dorian tells Lord Henry about his new love Sibyl Vane, he mentions the Shakespeare plays in which she has acted, and refers to her by the name of the heroine of each play.
-Later, Dorian speaks of his life by quoting Hamlet, a privileged character who impels his potential suitor (Ophelia) to suicide, and prompts her brother (Laertes) to swear mortal revenge.
+In the 1891 version, Dorian describes his portrait by quoting Hamlet, in which the eponymous character impels his potential suitor (Ophelia) to madness and possibly suicide, and Ophelia's brother (Laertes) to swear mortal revenge.

 Joris-Karl Huysmans

 The anonymous "poisonous French novel" that leads Dorian to his fall is a thematic variant of À rebours (1884), by Joris-Karl Huysmans.
-In the biography Oscar Wilde (1989), the literary critic Richard Ellmann said: Wilde does not name the book, but at his trial he conceded that it was, or almost [was], Huysmans's À rebours ... to a correspondent, he wrote that he had played a "fantastic variation" upon À rebours, and someday must write it down.
+In the biography Oscar Wilde (1989), the literary critic Richard Ellmann said:

+Wilde does not name the book, but at his trial he conceded that it was, or almost [was], Huysmans's À rebours ... to a correspondent, he wrote that he had played a "fantastic variation" upon À rebours, and someday must write it down.
 The references in Dorian Gray to specific chapters are deliberately inaccurate.

 Possible Disraeli influence

-Some commentators have suggested that The Picture of Dorian Gray was influenced by the British Prime Minister Benjamin Disraeli's (anonymously published) first novel Vivian Grey (1826) as, "a kind of homage from one outsider to another."
+Some commentators have suggested that The Picture of Dorian Gray was influenced by the British Prime Minister Benjamin Disraeli's (anonymously published) first novel Vivian Grey (1826), as "a kind of homage from one outsider to another".
+Part way through the book, which was serialised, Disraeli, in his capacity as the anonymous author, responds to criticism by readers of parts already published of "...the affectation, the flippancy, the arrogance, the wicked wit of this fictitious character" by explaining that he had "conceived of the character of a youth of great talents, whose mind had been corrupted...".
+He goes on to write: "To deem all things vain is the bitter portion of that mind, who, having known the world, dares to think.".
 The name of Dorian Gray's love interest, Sibyl Vane, may be a modified fusion of the title of Disraeli's best known novel (Sybil) and Vivian Grey's love interest Violet Fane, who, like Sibyl Vane, dies tragically.
-There is also a scene in Vivian Grey in which the eyes in the portrait of a "beautiful being" move when its subject dies.
+There is also a tale recounted within Vivian Grey in which the eyes in the portrait of a young man "...so beautiful...you cannot imagine..." move when its subject dies.